jlangch/venice/doc/readme/ext-shell.md

 ## process-handle

-Returns the process handle (:java.lang.ProcessHandle) for a pid or nil if there is no process.
+Returns the process handle (:java.lang.ProcessHandle) for a PID or nil if there is no process.

+_Note: Requires Java 9+_

 ```
 (shell/process-handle p)